Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Causal Structure

 We can also solve the geodesic equations fully numerically.
 The above analysis then supports the numerical results in the regions close to the horizons, where numerical uncertainties are large.
 Plotting the solutions for several initial conditions in the $t-x$-chart leads to Fig.~\ref{fig:causalstructure}.
 The qualitative features worked out analytically are nicely visible in this plot.
-Geodesics staring outside the outer horizon tend to infinity, while the ones behind the outer horizon approach either $x_{in}$\footnote{Solving the outgoing equations for $x_{min}< x <x_{in}$ is numerically more challenging as $x_{min} \sim x_{in}$ for the chosen parameter.
-The geodesics can nonetheless qualitatively be well understood from the analytical discussion above.}.
+Geodesics staring\footnote{Solving the outgoing equations for $x_{min}< x <x_{in}$ is numerically more challenging as $x_{min} \sim x_{in}$ for the chosen parameters.
+The geodesics can nonetheless qualitatively be well understood from the analytical discussion above.} outside the outer horizon tend to infinity, while those behind the outer horizon approach either $x_{in}$.

 Completely neglecting the matter leads finally to the conclusion that $x_{out}$ is a causal horizon.
-There is no light-like geodesics, which can start behind this horizon and still escape to infinity.
+There are no light-like geodesics that can start behind this horizon and still escape to infinity.
 This result is rather trivial as neglecting the matter, the spacetime is static where usually all these notions of horizons coincide.
-However, the spacetime is dynamic and contains matter.
+However, the spacetime in fact is dynamic and contains matter.
 It might be possible that a light ray hits the matter surface, travels inside the matter and then exits the matter again at $x > x_{out}$.
 In this case the region $x < x_{out}$ is actually not causally disconnected from $x > x_{out}$ and there is no causal horizon.
 This might be possible, as we see from Eq.~\eqref{eq:Lsol} that $L(t\rightarrow\infty) \rightarrow \infty$ and thus becomes arbitrarily large at large times.
-However, it remains the important question of how the matter surface itself can exit the outer horizon if not even light is able to do so.
+However, it the important question remains of how the matter surface itself can exit the outer horizon if not even light is able to do so.